Top tips for choosing a school

 Make a checklist of all the things that are important to you and your child.
 This will help you to ask the right questions.

 Have a look at the SEN information report, SEN policy & behaviour policy (should be on the school’s own website).

 It’s a good idea to visit schools so you can have a look at the environment and meet the staff.
 Most offer open evenings or afternoons, where the SENCO (Special Educational Needs Co-Ordinator) is often available.
-It is advisable to visit at least two schools so you have a comparison.
+We would suggest you visit at least two schools so you can make comparisons.

 Take any relevant information about your child, such as their EHC plan or any specialist reports.
 If you are going to an open evening, it may not be possible to have an in-depth discussion, so you may want to make an appointment with the SENCO.

 You can also request a separate visit and meeting with the SENCO, where you can discuss your child’s individual needs in more detail.